 - Terms and Conditions– Includes contract length, warranties, delivery penalties, service levels and options of renewal.

-Review the all aspects of the contract – not just the rates
+Review all aspects of the contract – not just the rates

-There are more components to a negotiation that just price.
-Remember that density and special circumstances will impact the price of your shipments, so keep this in mind when you are negotiating or optimizing carrier freight contracts.
-Review the terms and conditions, rates and surcharges.
+There are more components to a contract negotiation process than just price.
+Remember that density and special circumstances will impact the price of your shipments, so keep this in mind when you are negotiating or optimizing carrier freight contracts for an affordable rate.
+Review all the information, including the terms and conditions, rates and surcharges.
 Be aware of the shipping lanes, minimum charges, and freight class.

 You might find that the least expensive carrier is not always the one that you’ve chosen.
 Potentially, superior performance capabilities of one carrier may make it worth the extra overall cost.
 They may be more efficient communicators, more tech savvy, or have higher customer service performance ratings.

 All of the points above should be considered when negotiating or renegotiating carrier contracts with DHL, UPS, FedEx or regional carriers.
-Understanding the agreement and how you will be charged per shipment is key.
+Understanding the agreement and how you will be charged per shipment is key to a successful negotiation and effective contract management.
 Thorough carrier contract management will ensure that you reduce costs and ship more expediently.